Call for the Best Deals : 0800 098 8877

 Winter radishes hate compacted soil.
 If the ground is hard, the roots will fork or stunt.

-- No Fresh Manure: Avoid fresh manure, as the excess nitrogen encourages leaf growth at the expense of the root—and causes forking.
+• No Fresh Manure: Avoid fresh manure.
+The excess nitrogen encourages leaf growth at the expense of the root and causes forking.

 2. Sowing the Seeds

-- The Container Option: If your ground is frozen solid, you can grow these in deep containers or planting bags inside your potting shed or greenhouse.
-Just ensure the pot is at least 20cm deep.
+• The Container Option: If your ground is frozen solid, grow in deep containers inside your potting shed or greenhouse.
+Ensure the pot is at least 20cm deep.

 3. Immediate Protection

 As soon as seeds are in, close the lid of your cold frame or greenhouse door.
-If a severe frost is forecast immediately after planting, throw a layer of horticultural fleece over the soil surface for a few days to aid germination.
+If a severe frost is forecast after planting, lay horticultural fleece over the soil for a few days.
+This aids germination.

 Winter Care: The "Less is More" Approach